ccatbbella/CS32/README.md

 # CS32
+## Week 5
+### Testing, Inheritance                 10/30/2018/Tue
+* Testing
+    * Complete test infeasible
+    * test normal (expected input), edge/boundry (edge value of possible input), and error cases (invalid input, mostly wrong data type.
+C++ catch it in compile time, but for Python, need to rigoriously check input data type!)
+    * unit testing: structural your program into different units.
+Units build on top of each other.
+When testing, first test the the smaller unit work, then test larger unit until the whole program tested.
+    * Test suite: a pool of tests for automating testing, especially for large scale projects. (eg. lab assignment submission testing)

 ## Week 4
 ### Merge Sort and Quick Sort           10/25/2018/Thur
 * Run in O(nlogn) in the worst case